gamozolabs/gamozolabs.github.io/_posts/2018-10-14-vectorized_emulation.markdown

 ; Or break out and generate the JIT if it hasn't been hit before
 ````

-The above code is quite fast and isn't a huge performance issue, especially as we're running 16 VMs at a time and branches are "rare" with respect to expensive operations like memory operations.
+The above code is quite fast and isn't a huge performance issue, especially as we're running 16 VMs at a time and branches are "rare" with respect to expensive operations like memory loads and stores.

 One thing that is important to note is that `zmm31` always contains the last desired branch target for a given VM.
 Even after it has been disabled.
 This means that it is possible for a VM which has been disabled to come back online if VM #0 ends up going to the same location.